browserengineering/book/book/styles.md

 To achieve these goals, CSS extends the key-value `style` attribute with two related ideas: *selectors* and *cascading*.
-Selectors describe which HTML elements a list of property/value pairs apply to:
+Selectors describe which HTML elements a list of property/value pairs apply to:[^media-queries]

+[^media-queries]: CSS rules can also be guarded by "media queries",
+    which say that a rule should apply only in certain browsing environments (like only on mobile or only in landscape mode).
+    Media queries are super-important for building sites that work across many devices (try this book on mobile!).

 ``` {.css}
 selector { property-1: value-1; property-2: value-2; }